Ludwigia palustris (L.) Elliott

 Stems - To 50 cm, usually prostrate and creeping, branched and mat-forming, sometimes with ascending tips, rooting at nodes, not spongy, glabrous.

 Leaves - Opposite, petiolate.
-Blades to 4.5 cm, narrowly to broadly elliptic, tapered at base, margins entire but short-hairy, glabrous.
+Petiole to 2.5 cm, narrowly winged.
+Stipules minute, 0.1-0.3 mm long, lanceolate to ovate-triangular, reddish purple, succulent.
+Blades 0.5-4.5 cm long, narrowly to broadly elliptic, tapered at base, angled or slightly short-tapered to a bluntly or sharply pointed tip, margins entire but short-hairy, glabrous.
 Venation pinnate, with lateral veins distally fused to marginal vein.
-Stipules present but minute.

-Flowers - Axillary, sessile or nearly so, bractlets present but minute.
-Sepals 4, to 2.0 mm long, green, broadly lanceolate to broadly ovate-triangular, sharply pointed at the tip.
+Flowers - Sepals 4, 1.1-2.0 mm long, 1.0-2.1 mm wide, green, broadly lanceolate to broadly ovate-triangular, sharply pointed at the tip.
 Petals absent.
-Stamens 4, the filaments green, somewhat translucent.
+Stamens 4, the filaments green, somewhat translucent; the anthers 0.2-0.4 mm long.
 Pistil 1, with 4-locular inferior ovary.
 Stigma capitate.

 Flowering - May - September.